lmiller1990/electic/posts/A_Simple_Vuex_From_Scratch.md

 }
 ```

-By using a `mixin`, all child Vue components will have the store mixed in to their instance and available using `$store`.
+By using a `mixin`, all child Vue components will have the store added to their instance and made available using `$store`.

 Let's try it out with Vue.
-Creating the following html:
+Creating the following `index.html`:

 ```html
 <script src="https://cdnjs.cloudflare.com/ajax/libs/vue/2.5.17/vue.js"></script>